eflows4hpc/ISC23_tutorial/hands-on/dls/README.md

 This part will cover the introduction to Airflow and creation of data pipelines

-## Prerequists
+## Prerequisites
-Python and python venv modlue should be installed on your machine.
+Python and python venv module should be installed on your machine.
 See platform specific details: https://www.python.org/downloads/.

 ## Setup
 Check-out the repository